ni/install-systemlink-enterprise/release-notes/11-2022/README.md

 ## New Feature

-- Initial inclusion of the SystemLink License service.
-This service does not yet enforce licensing.
 - OpenAPI documentation for the Products service is now included and available at `api-hostname`/niapis

 ## Behavior Changes

 - Files up to 10GB can be uploaded through the web interface.
-- The SystemLink License service requires a persistent storage class with ""ReadWriteMany"" in the cluster hosting SystemLink.

 ## Software Bill of Materials